Estonian WinoGrande Dataset: Comparative Analysis of LLM Performance on Human and Machine Translation: Human Translated Dataset

 The human translation and adaptation was carried out so that the original answer options were always retained.
 For example, if the correct answer in the original English schema was option 1, the translated and adapted version preserved the same correct option.
 To assess human-level agreement on the resulting dataset, two additional annotators (both co-authors) independently labeled all items in the translated dataset.
 Annotators were instructed to select the correct answer option if it was clearly inferable from the context, or to mark it "undecidable" if the item appeared ambiguous and the correct answer could not be determined.

-The Cohen's kappa between the two annotators was 0.816, and the Fleiss' kappa between all three annotations (including the original) was 0.855, both values falling into the very high agreement range according to standard interpretation conventions \citep{landis1977measurement}.
+The Cohen's kappa between the two annotators is 0.816, and the Fleiss' kappa between all three annotations (including the original) was 0.855, both values falling into the very high agreement range according to standard interpretation conventions \citep{landis1977measurement}.
+The accuracy was 95\% for Annotator 1 and 92\% for Annotator 2.
 Annotator 1 found 22 items undecidable, while Annotator 2 labeled 106 tasks as such.
 In the majority of the cases, the annotators disagreed on which items were undecidable, with the overlap being only in eight cases.\footnote{These samples are marked in our dataset.}